Text Link

 Do I have bulimia?

-If you’ve been struggling with your eating habits lately, and especially if you’ve been binging or purging, you might be asking yourself, “do I have bulimia?”.
+If you’ve been struggling with your eating habits lately—especially if you’ve found yourself binging or purging—you might be asking yourself, “Do I have bulimia?”

 But when does a behavior turn into a disorder?
 The answer is not always clear, and there are a few considerations to keep in mind when determining whether or not you might have bulimia nervosa (BN).